shorouktalat/VAUV/Software/vortex_ws/src/motion_planning/README.md

 #### Parameters
 ...

+### searching_algorthim node
-searching_algorthim node:it is an algorithm used for estimating the best path from starting point to goal point and also validates the generated path(validation rate ).
+it is an algorithm used for estimating the best path from starting point to goal point and also validates the generated path(validation rate ).

 #### Subscribed Topics